-Understanding the physics and logic behind the human and animal movement is essential to learning about character design and animation.
+Understanding the physics and logic behind the human and animal movement is essential to learning about character design and animation

-Lecturer: Hristo Savov
+Lecturer: Hristo Savov and Aleks Aleksandrov

 In this class, we dive into the anatomy, volume, shape, and form, as well as the weight of the human body, using live models.
 We combine long pose detail drawing, with quick gesture sketches, to help the students understand the difference and the connection between form and movement.
-Gesture drawing is an important first step and a basic foundation for understanding acting and movement.
-Here we focus on the meaning of body language, and multiple characters interaction in a various story context.
+Gesture drawing is an important first step and a basic foundation for understanding action and movement.
+Here we focus on the meaning of body language and multiple characters interaction in a various story context.